sguox002/leetcode/review/dp.md

 ## ending with ith element

-solve ith based on previous solutions.
+solve ith based on previous solutions. some times ending with some special char or numbers

 ### 983. Minimum Cost For Tickets
 In a country popular for train travel, you have planned some train travelling one year in advance.
 The days of the year that you will travel is given as an array days.
 Each day is an integer from 1 to 365.